Jeremy Darroch

-David Jeremy Darroch (born 18 July 1962) is an English businessman who was the CEO of Sky from December 2007 until becoming executive chairman in January 2021.
+Sir David Jeremy Darroch (born 18 July 1962) is a British business executive who was the chief executive of Sky from December 2007 until becoming executive chairman in January 2021.

-Early life
+Early life and education

 He was born and brought up in Alnwick, Northumberland, the son of a tax inspector, and the grandson of a miner.
 He attended Dukes Grammar School (a boys-only grammar school which became Dukes Middle School in 1977) in Alnwick.

-He has a bachelor's degree in Economics from the University of Hull.
+Darroch has a bachelor's degree in Economics from the University of Hull.

 Career

-He worked for Procter & Gamble for twelve years from 1988, eventually becoming European finance director of its healthcare business.
+Darroch worked for Procter & Gamble for twelve years from 1988, eventually becoming European finance director of its healthcare business.
 He then worked for DSG Dixons Group under the aegis of Ian Livingston, before replacing him in the role of FD.

 Sky

-He joined Sky (previously known as Sky plc before Comcast's takeover in 2018, and British Sky Broadcasting before the European acquisitions in 2014) in August 2004 as Chief Financial Officer.
-He became Chief Executive of Sky in December 2007 and sold the organisation to Comcast in 2018.
-In 2017, Darroch was the UK's 4th highest earning CEO, receiving a salary of £16.3 million.
+Darroch joined Sky (previously known as Sky plc before Comcast's takeover in 2018, and British Sky Broadcasting before the European acquisitions in 2014) in August 2004 as chief financial officer.
+He became chief executive of Sky in December 2007 and sold the organisation to Comcast in 2018.
+In 2017, Darroch was the UK's 4th highest earning chief executive, receiving a salary of £16.3 million.